ARCHIVES

 Period 2003.11.01 (sat) - 12.01 (mon) 10:00am - 8:30pm

-(Entrance until 8:00pm)
+(Entry until 8:00pm)

-Fees General 700 yen / Student 500 yen Free for elementary school students and younger
+Prices General 700 yen / Student 500 yen Free for elementary school students and younger

-Contact 03-3477-5873 (Palco Museum)
+Contact 03-3477-5873 (Parko Museum)

 Contents of the exhibition

-Don't miss the big show, the biggest highlight this fall!
+Don't miss the Big Show, the biggest highlight this fall!

-Mika Ninagawa Talk Show & Autograph Session
+Mika Ninagawa Talk Show & Signing

 Venue PARCO MUSEUM Parco Museum Shibuya Parco Part 3/7F